Polio returns to Gaza: Where else has the virus re-emerged?

 Polio is a highly contagious viral disease that primarily affects children five years or younger.
 It can cause irreversible paralysis of the limbs.

-“The virus spreading in Gaza is linked to a similar virus found circulating in Egypt, which traces back to the use of type 2 novel oral poliovirus vaccine used there for outbreak response,” said Kimberly Thompson, president of Kid Risk Inc, a non-profit organisation, and a policy expert with over two decades of experience modeling global poliovirus transmission.
+“The virus spreading in Gaza is linked to a similar virus found circulating in Egypt, which traces back to the use of type 2 novel oral poliovirus vaccine used there for outbreak response,” said Kimberly Thompson, president of Kid Risk Inc, a nonprofit organisation, and a policy expert with more than two decades of experience modelling global poliovirus transmission.
 There is no cure for polio once a person is infected.
-However, it can be prevented through vaccination administered orally or through injection.
+However, it can be prevented through vaccinations administered orally or through injection.

 Which countries have not eradicated polio?

-The use of polio vaccines has nearly eradicated the disease worldwide, with only two remaining endemic countries – Pakistan and Afghanistan.
+The use of polio vaccines has nearly eradicated the disease worldwide, but two endemic countries remain – Pakistan and Afghanistan.

-A disease is endemic when it continues to be present at a baseline level in a particular area without external factors such as cases via travel.
+A disease is endemic when it continues to be present at a baseline level in a particular area without external factors, such as cases contracted through travel.

-Where else did polio make a comeback?
+Where else has polio made a comeback?

-Aside from Pakistan and Afghanistan, the only countries to have reported wild poliovirus cases over the last few years have been Mozambique (eight cases in 2022) and Malawi (one case in 2021) — both of which had previously eradicated polio.
+Aside from Pakistan and Afghanistan, the only countries to have reported wild poliovirus cases over the past few years have been Mozambique (eight cases in 2022) and Malawi (one case in 2021) — both of which had previously eradicated polio.

 Several other countries have recorded vaccine-derived cases.
-While there were 12 cases last year caused by wild poliovirus, 524 were linked to vaccine-derived polio, according to the US Centers for Disease Control and Prevention.
+While there were 12 cases last year caused by wild poliovirus, 524 were linked to vaccine-derived polio, according to the United States Centers for Disease Control and Prevention.

-Most middle and high-income countries today use injectable vaccines that contain a dead virus.
-But oral vaccines are cheaper and easier to administer making it a more common choice in developing nations.
+Most middle- and high-income countries today use injectable vaccines that contain a dead virus.
+But oral vaccines are cheaper and easier to administer, making them a more common choice in developing nations.

-“If you are looking for a solution that is safe for the individual, the inactivated polio vaccine by injection is safer; but if you are looking to prevent cases in a population and doing so quickly, the oral vaccine is the one you choose at the moment,” said Forman.
+“If you are looking for a solution that is safe for the individual, the inactivated polio vaccine by injection is safer; but if you are looking to prevent cases in a population and doing so quickly, the oral vaccine is the one you choose at the moment,” Forman said.

 The flip-side?
 Oral vaccines rely on a weakened but live poliovirus that can, occasionally, also cause polio when spread through sewage.

-“Oral polio vaccines (OPV) come with some risks, but these risks are much smaller than the risks of outbreak polioviruses,” Thompson told Al Jazeera.
-“The key with OPV use is ensuring the achievement of sufficiently high coverage that the vaccine viruses do not continue to find susceptible individuals and cause vaccine derived cases.”
+“Oral polio vaccines [OPV] come with some risks, but these risks are much smaller than the risks of outbreak polioviruses,” Thompson told Al Jazeera.
+“The key with OPV use is ensuring the achievement of sufficiently high coverage that the vaccine viruses do not continue to find susceptible individuals and cause vaccine-derived cases.”

-The vaccine-derived cases are of three types – depending on the type of strain of virus used in the vaccine.
+The vaccine-derived cases are of three types – depending on the strain of virus used in the vaccine.

-The most common one is type 2, with 133 cases this year primarily in Nigeria and Yemen.
-Infections have also been recorded in Indonesia, and 11 other countries across the African continent, including Nigeria and the Democratic Republic of the Congo (DRC).
+The most common one is type 2 with 133 cases this year primarily in Nigeria and Yemen.
+Infections have also been recorded in Indonesia and 11 other countries across the African continent, including the Democratic Republic of the Congo (DRC).

 The US, which officially eliminated polio in 1979, also recorded a type 2 case of paralysis in Rockland County, New York, in 2022.